 Find ready-made lesson plans on exciting topics like how to be the CEO of your own sustainable company or how to redesign kitchenware at The Design Museum, which has a wealth of videos and online resources for those curious for some "outside of the box" learning.

 Khan Academy is a comprehensive site with a range of course offerings from early years through to post-graduate test prep.
 There are online video lessons, and tests to check mastery.
-We think parents should log on to this one – not that they'll have the time – to pick up some cosmology or art history knowledge.
+We think parents should log on to this one, too – not that they'll have the time – to pick up some cosmology or art history knowledge.
 Did we mention it's free?

 This website is a must for when your voice starts to go raspy from reading bedtime stories all day long.
-Not only is there a fantastic selection of books on the site, but celebs like Kristen Bell will read them to your child.
-Speaking of celebrities reading to kids, authors and stars are all lending their voices to these livestreams online now.
+Not only is there a fantastic selection of books on the site - including inclusive books - but celebs like Kristen Bell will read them to your child.

 Hit the Button